opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 latest-departure-time(LDT).
 In case of a reverse search it will be the time from earliest to latest arrival time (LAT - EAT).

-All optimal travels that depart within the search window is guarantied to be found.
+All optimal travels that depart within the search window is guaranteed to be found.

 This is sometimes referred to as the Range Raptor Search Window - but could be used in a none Transit search as well; Hence this is named search-window and not raptor-search-window.